alephium/voting-tutorial/docs/Voting Application on Alephium.md

 Then check the functionality with buttons `close` and `Show contract state`.

 # Experiments
 Congratulations, you have built your first application on Alephium!
 Now that all features have been implemented you can organize a vote with more voters.
-Try to organize a vote with your friends by adding their address to the list of voters or setup a second miner wallet on your node.
+Try to organize a vote with your friends by adding their address to the list of voters or setup a second miner wallet on your node and vote with each address.
 Play around with the code or use this project as a boilerplate for your own application!

 # Conclusion
 In this guide, you have learnt how to build a decentralized voting application on Alephium.
 In particular you have learnt the basics of the Alephium UTXO model and how to write the core backend of a small React dApp on Alephium.

 We can't wait to see the awesome applications you will build on the Alephium blockchain!
-This tutorial code and solution are available in this repository.
+This tutorial code and solution are available in this [repository](https://github.com/alephium/voting-tutorial).
 If you are curious to know how the full application was developped with an enhanced user experience, take a look at our repository [voting-demo](https://github.com/alephium/voting-demo).